Advertisement

 2. Porto

 Porto is another fantastic place for digital nomads to live in Portugal.
 It’s a gorgeous city with so much to offer for digital nomads, from extensive history to buzzing nightlife and unique tourist attractions.
-Famous for its Port wine, Porto has a lively vibe and is an ideal choice for digital nomads who want to spend their weekends partying and indulging in delicious food and wine.
+Famous for its Port wine, Porto has a lively vibe and is an ideal choice for digital nomads who want to spend their weekends partying and indulging in delicious and wine.

 There is a lot to love about Porto as a digital nomad.
 For a start, it’s fairly inexpensive compared to Lisbon.
 The city is stunning, home to the scenic Douro River, a UNESCO World Heritage site with beautiful scenery.
 Aside from taking a boat ride along the river, you’ll find plenty of fun things to do in Porto.
 Learn about the city’s rich history by exploring its lovely old town and visiting its beautiful ancient buildings.